ROCm/hipCUB/docs/index.rst

 hipCUB documentation
 ===========================

 Welcome to the hipCUB docs home page!
-To learn more, see :ref:`what-is-hipcub`.
+To learn more, see :ref:`what-is-hipcub`

 Our documentation is structured as follows:

 .. grid:: 2

-  .. grid-item-card::API Reference
+  .. grid-item-card:: API Reference

     * :ref:`data-type-support`
     * :doc:`API library <../doxygen/html/index>`